synya/where-to-go/readme.md

 ### A voting system for deciding where to have lunch

 Each restaurant has id, name and set of dishes that are cooked at the restaurant.
-Administrator does the update of daily menu.
-Daily menu of the day consist of items each one with the dish, date and price.
+Administrator does the update of daily menu (each menu item contains dish and price) and user management.

 Use following curl commands to test rest API